EndPointCorp/end-point-blog/2012/12/27/piggybak-end-of-year-update.html.md

 Since the last general update, we've tackled a number of additional changes:

 - SSL support: The Piggybak core now supports SSL for the checkout, which leverages the lightweight Rails gem [rack-ssl-enforcer](https://github.com/tobmatth/rack-ssl-enforcer).
 A Piggybak config variable specifying that checkout should be secure must be set to true in the main Rails application, which triggers that a specific set of pages should be secure.
 This configuration is not ideal to use if the main Rails application requires more complex management of secure pages.
-- Minor bug fixes &amp; cleanup: The updates below include minor refactoring and/or bug fixes to the Piggybak core:
+- Minor bug fixes & cleanup: The updates below include minor refactoring and/or bug fixes to the Piggybak core:

         - Moved order confirmation outside of controller, to minimize failure of order processing if the email confirmation fails.
         - RailsAdmin DRY cleanup